-Nestled in the hills at the edge of the Alps in North East Victoria, Stanley is approximately 8 kms from the historic town of Beechworth.
+Nestled in the hills at the edge of the Alps in North East Victoria, Stanley is about 8kms from the historic town of Beechworth.

-‘Beyond the Bends’ as a term for the Stanley area takes its origins from the theme for the annual Stanley Arts and Photographic Exhibition held each January in the Stanley Memorial Hall.
+‘Beyond the Bends’ as a term for the Stanley area and takes its origins from the theme for the annual Stanley Arts and Photographic Exhibition held in January in the Stanley Memorial Hall.

 In addition to many fruit, berry and nut orchards for which the area is famous, Stanley has a thriving community that supports a primary school, general store and post office, a pub, a variety of bed and breakfast accommodation, direct sales from producers, a well established vineyard bearing the Stanley name and much more.